 As for a “jazz lunch” – I don’t think they have those.
 If it has jazz, it’s pretty much a brunch – that’s just the way it is.
 However, Musical Legends Park on Bourbon Street does include Cafe Beignet which serves breakfast and lunch all day – and they have been known to feature music throughout the day and evening, depending on the time of year.
 The Steamboat Natchez offers a lunch and a dinner buffet, along with some of the best Dixieland music you’ll hear in the city – but not simultaneously – the jazz cruise features live music on the deck, available before or after you eat.

 Moving on to dinner . . . well, I need your help with this one.
 I would love for locals, tourist, musicians or restauranteurs to inform me if they have experienced dinner and jazz in New Orleans where the music and food have shared equal importance.
 The Palm Court Jazz Cafe offers a traditional New Orleans menu along with Traditional New Orleans jazz – and is the only place I’ve been where they seem to share equal importance; however, they are closed during the summer.
 Crescent City Brewhouse offers live jazz and great food; but the band is situated in front of the bar, rather than in the back where the dining takes place.
-Previously, the best place in the city for dinner and live jazz was the upscale Club 300 Jazz Bistro, however it closed several years ago.
+Previously, the best place in the city for fine dining and live jazz was the upscale Club 300 Jazz Bistro, however, it closed several years ago; there are hopes that one day it may return.
 Arnaud’s Jazz Bistro offers dinner and live jazz, but I can not vouch for it since I have not personally been there.
 The Three Muses on Frenchman Street also offers an extensive menu along with the best in live jazz, and I believe they place equal importance on both.
-It is not a large venue, and can be a little tight, but the food and music make it very worthwhile.
+It is not a large venue and can be a little tight, but the food and music make it very worthwhile.
 Snug Harbor also offers food and the best live jazz in the city – but the restaurant is separate from the stage, although I think you can order food in both . . . but people usually eat before or after the show, rather than during.

 NOTE – Many musicians in New Orleans LIVE off of your tips as their only source of income.
 If you like their music, enjoy what they provide, recognize their skill, appreciate the ambiance, or feel that they have added to your experience whilst walking, eating, shopping, drinking, talking, dancing, etc. – please pay them for it.
 They may be too polite to ask, and I guarantee that what they are being paid for the gig is not a living wage.